rombrew/phobia/doc/MachineTuning.md

 	(pmc) reg pm.i_maximal <A>
 	(pmc) reg pm.i_reverse <A>

-Derated current constraint in case of PCB overheat (also look into other `ap.heat` regs).
-Applicable to both D and Q axes.
+Weakening current constraint is applicable if `WEAKENING` is enabled.

-	(pmc) reg ap.heat_derated_PCB <A>
+	(pmc) reg pm.weak_maximal <A>

 ## Wattage

-You can limit consumption and regeneration DC link current.
-Set the limits according to the power supply capabilities.
+We can limit consumption and regeneration DC link current.
+Set the limits according to your power supply capabilities.

 	(pmc) reg pm.watt_wA_maximal <A>
 	(pmc) reg pm.watt_wA_reverse <A>